awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 + **Sec\-WebSocket\-Version** – The version of the WebSocket protocol to use\.
 + **Sec\-WebSocket\-Key** – A base\-64 encoded randomly generated string that identifies the request\.

-## Handling the WebSocket Upgrade Response<a name="websocket-response"></a>
+## Handling the WebSocket Upgrade Response<a name="websocket-response-med"></a>

-When Amazon Transcribe receives your WebSocket request, it responds with a WebSocket upgrade response\.
-Typically your WebSocket library manages this response and sets up a socket for communications with Amazon Transcribe\.
+When Amazon Transcribe Medical receives your WebSocket request, it responds with a WebSocket upgrade response\.
+Typically, your WebSocket library manages this response and sets up a socket for communications with Amazon Transcribe Medical\.

-The following is the response from Amazon Transcribe\.
+The following is the response from Amazon Transcribe Medical\.
 Line breaks have been added to the `websocket-location` header for readability\.

 ```
 HTTP/1.1 101 Web Socket Protocol Handshake